UnionPAC/toolkit/README.md

 # 🧰 @geoffjamieson/toolkit

 Reusable Vue 3 components for building clean, flexible, and modern UIs.
-Built with Tailwind-friendly class support and focused on simplicity, flexibility, and scalability.
+Tailwind-friendly and built with simplicity, scalability, and customization in mind.

 ---